airbird0421/behavioral_cloning/writeup_template.md

 ![left camera][image3]
 ![right camera][image4]

-To augment the data sat, I also flipped images and angles thinking that this would help the model to generalize better since most turns on track one are left turns.
+To augment the data set, I also flipped images and angles thinking that this would help the model to generalize better since most turns on track one are left turns.
 With flipped images, the model should be able to generalize to right turns.
 For example, here is an image that has then been flipped:

 ![alt text][image6]